marklogic/flux/docs/reprocess.md

 ## Defining reader partitions

-NT will send a single request to MarkLogic to execute your reader code.
+Flux will send a single request to MarkLogic to execute your reader code.
 If your reader returns a large amount of data and is at risk of timing out, or if you seek better performance by breaking your query into many smaller queries, you can use one of the following options to define partitions for your reader: